AMSDavis/cadl/packages/cadl-rpaas-templates/README.md

 # Cadl RPaaS Template

 This package provides a project template to help create your first RPaaS services using Cadl.
-The generated project has integrated with cadl and rpaas onebox, so that it can be simply to use cadl & rpaas onebox .
+The generated project has integrated with cadl and rpaas onebox, so that the cadl specs can be simply deployed with rpaas onebox.

 ## Getting started